-This course is an applied consulting class and is being offered to provide students with an insight to the "industries" within which the University of Rochester and its Simon School of Business operate while generating significant ideas for improvement for the Simon School.
+This course is an applied consulting class and is being offered to provide students with an insight to the "industries" within which the University of Rochester and its Simon Graduate School of Business operate while generating significant ideas for improvement for the Simon School.

 GBA 450.
-Accounting, Economics and Finance for M.S.
-Students
+Accounting, Economics and Finance for MS Students

-Available only to M.S. students concentrating in Marketing and Health Sciences Management
+Available only to MS students concentrating in Marketing and Health Sciences Management

-This course is designed to present the fundamentals of economic analysis, financial accounting and financial analysis that will serve as a foundation for concepts developed throughout subsequent courses in the M.S.
-Program.
+This course is designed to present the fundamentals of economic analysis, financial accounting and financial analysis that will serve as a foundation for concepts developed throughout subsequent courses in the MS Program.
 The objectives of this course are to enable participants to understand and productively use the principles of managerial economics and accounting information to better structure business decisions.
 In addition, the course will address the principles of capital budgeting.
 The first five weeks of the course will be an economics and statistics module.
 Basic concepts of managerial economics will be covered including demand and demand elasticity, marginal revenue, key cost concepts (fixed costs, variable costs, marginal costs, sunk costs) and profit maximization.
 The module will also introduce basic statistical concepts such as probability distribution functions, estimation (sampling, estimates and confidence intervals) and hypothesis testing.

-The remaining six weeks of the course-the accounting and finance module-will present skills required to interpret and analyze common financial statements and evaluate a company's past performance and potential future performance.
+The remaining six weeks of the coursethe accounting and finance module-will present skills required to interpret and analyze common financial statements and evaluate a company's past performance and potential future performance.
 Specific topics of discussion will include differences in financial statements of for-profit vs. not-for-profit entities, financial statement analysis, development of pro-forma financial statements, cash vs. accrual accounting, depreciation methodologies, introduction of management accounting concepts and capital budgeting.
 Capital budgeting will include net present value (NPV), pay-back, accounting rate of return (ARR) and internal rate of return (IRR).

 GBA 461.
-Core Economics for M.S.
-Students
+Core Economics for MS Students

-Available only to M.S. students concentrating in Marketing and in Finance.
+Available only to MS students concentrating in Finance, Marketing, or Health Care Management..

-This course covers the fundamentals of economic theory, and discusses marketing-relevant applications.
+This course covers the fundamentals of eco-

+nomic theory, and discusses marketing-relevant applications.
 Specific concepts include understanding demand and demand elasticity, marginal revenue, key cost concepts (fixed costs, variable costs, marginal costs, sunk costs), profit maximization, understanding the competitive environment and strategic decision making, and net present value calculations.

 GBA 462.
-Core Statistics for M.S.
-Students
+Core Statistics for MS Students